actwu/learn/README.md

 <link rel="preload" as='style' href="https://actwu.github.io/md.css"/>
 <link rel="stylesheet" href="https://actwu.github.io/md.css"/>

-# Web Guide
+# Code Guide
-A small coding guide
+A short plaform for learning coding in a short-cut way to ease and speed up learning curve progress by giving you all code need to make a good software

 [Html](/html.md)